FRBCesab/robinmap/README.md

 <!-- badges: end -->

-The goal of the R package `robinmap` is to map World countries in the Robinson projection system (or others CRS) and centered on a different meridian than Greenwich.
+The goal of the R package `robinmap` is to map World countries in the Robinson projection system (or others CRS) and to center the map on a different meridian than Greenwich.
 It uses the [Natural Earth](https://www.naturalearthdata.com/) layer as a base map.

 ![](man/figures/robinson_map.png)